-A hydrostatic lawn mower may not move because of a bad drive belt; bad tensioner pulley; broken tensioner spring; old or low hydraulic fluid; hot hydraulic fluid; air in the hydraulic system; or the drive release handles being in the “released” position.
+A hydrostatic riding lawn mower won’t move forward or reverse due to a bad drive belt; bad tensioner pulley; broken tensioner spring; old, low, or hot hydraulic fluid; air in the hydraulic system; or the drive release lever in the bypass position.

-I’ll share with you items to check in your hydraulic system along with some non-hydraulic system-related items that can also prevent your lawn mower from moving.
+I’ll share with you items to check in your hydraulic system along with some non-hydraulic system-related items that may affect the engine causing the mower to die and stop moving.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-Reasons Your Hydrostatic Mower Won’t Move or Go Forward
+Reasons a Hydrostatic Riding Mower Won’t Move Forward or Reverse

 Drive Release Handle Not in Operating Position

-Hydrostatic mowers have a drive release so the mower can free roll.
+Hydrostatic riding mowers have a drive release so the mower can free-roll.
 This is especially helpful when your mower has stopped working and you need to push the zero turn onto a trailer.

-In order to be able to move the mower forward, you must have these drive release handles in the “operating” position.
+In order to be able to move the mower forward or reverse, you must have these drive release handles in the “operating” position.

 The drive release can be in the form of a lever, push/pull button, or knob.
 Refer to your owner’s manual for the type of handle you have on your mower and where to locate it.